actwashere/MultiSSG/README.md

 - On initial load, you have to do some extra steps in order for the script to work.
 - There is NO fullscreen support yet
 - Anything more then 3 instances can get a little scuffed, but usually the macro fixes itself (I cannot playtest above 3 instances, so lmk if you get problems above there)
+- If you want IGT, use Specnr's livesplit setup for his [wall macro](https://github.com/Specnr/MultiResetWall).
+- Does not reset from title screen

 ## How To
 Make sure you have OBS open.